yihzheng258/B-2Mark/README.md

 ```
 .
 └── experiment   # Experiments for Sections 5 and 6
-    ├── dataeval       # Algorithms for B^2Mark, baselines, and other required utils
     ├── detectability       # Watermark detectability experiments for Section 5.1
     ├── non_intrusiveness   # Watermark non_intrusiveness experiments for Section 5.2
     ├── robustness          # Watermark robustness experiments for Section 5.3